Security & identity theft

 What you can do

 Fortunately, there are many preventive measures you can take to substantially reduce the chance of identity theft occurring and steps you can take to minimize damage if you do become a victim.

 Review these financial education courses

 These resources will help you understand more about your personal and credit information, how identity thieves operate and how to protect yourself.

 Be sure to read any alerts which appear in a colored banner at the top of Marine Credit Union’s home page each time you visit this website.
 This is information we consider important enough that all Marine members should know about it.

 Tell us right away if your identity has been compromised

-Call your local branch office immediately to report any identity or fraud issues that may affect your Marine Credit Union accounts.
+Call your local branch immediately to report any identity or fraud issues that may affect your Marine Credit Union accounts.

 Your money is secure at Marine Credit Union

 Marine Credit Union has a long history of strong financial performance and stability.
 In addition, Marine Credit Union is federally insured up to $250,000 by the National Credit Union Share Insurance Fund (NCUSIF), an arm of the National Credit Union Administration (NCUA).
 The NCUA is an independent agency of the United States federal government.